• Skip to primary navigation

 Advertisement

 Unless you have a dog who loves baths, you know the situation all too well.
-Your dog rolled in poop or jumped in a muddy pond, or just hasn’t been washed for a while, and it’s time.
+Your dog rolled in poop, or jumped in a muddy pond, or simply just hasn’t been washed in a minute, and it’s time.
 The paw breaks come on the minute your dog knows you’re thinking about getting them in the tub, and it’s all stress from there.
+When it’s *finally* over with, your dog is STOKED.
+The only way to really express that is to run around, well, like crazy.
+It’s relief: nervous energy pouring out.

 Strange New Smell

-A freshly washed dog thrills a human, but a dog?
+A freshly washed dog makes a human very happy, but a dog?
 Not so much.
-Not only is their sense of smell stronger than ours (we’ve all seen how dogs greet one another, yes?), but it’s how they perceive the world.
-And after a bath, they’re now coated in a weird, unfamiliar scent.
+Not only is their sense of smell stronger than ours (we’ve all seen how dogs greet one another, yes?), but they’re now coated in this weird, unfamiliar scent.
+The solution?
+Sprint around and roll in everything possible to rid self of new scent and return to an old scent.
+Wanting to smell like poop and dirt and grass is in their DNA.

 Drying Off